vincentracine/brew/product.md

 The `FeaturePage` shows the TipTap editor where the user can type and modify the feature draft content.

 6. As a developer, I want the sidebar to show the features from the API, so that I can can on one.

+The sidebar displays the features, without pagination.
+A "New feature" button is the first clickable item in the "FEATURES" section.
+Sidebar items should not be full width but instead hug their contents.
+When the URL matches the sidebar item, the sidebar item should have the class "bg-active".

+7. As a developer, I want to double click the feature name on the feature page, so that I can modify the name.

+This story enables the developer to double click on the feature name at the top of the feature page to make it editble.
+This allows the user to then type a new name.
+When the input focus blurs, the `Feature.name` shall be persisted using the API.

+Styling:

+- Hovering over the feature name applies the `bg-active` background color.
+- The text should have `rounding-xl`
+- The text width should hug the content.
+- The input should have the same font size as the text, make this explicit.
+- The input should have the `bg-active` background color and no border.